Dodd-Frank Act Whistleblower Incentives and Protections

 The attorneys at Katz, Marshall & Banks, LLP have represented scores of employees who have blown the whistle on unlawful conduct in finance and accounting.
 We are nationally recognized as experts in the representation of whistleblowers, and regularly publish and lecture on whistleblower issues.

-If you’re thinking about reporting violations of securities laws, the FCPA or consumer-finance laws, or if you already have and are facing retaliation, contact the experienced lawyers at Katz, Marshall & Banks.
-We can evaluate your case and, where appropriate, represent you in preparing a strong submission to the SEC or the CFTC that might entitle you to a whistleblower award.
-Your communications with us are confidential and without charge or further obligation.
+If you’re thinking about reporting violations of securities laws, the FCPA or consumer-finance laws, or if you already have and are facing retaliation, contact KMB to speak with one of our intake attorneys to discuss your case, without charge or further obligation.